Duke Energy told us their coal ash dumps were safe – they were wrong

 by Brian Johnson

-In light of the spill, Duke has professed its commitment to closing ash basins in a way that protects groundwater long-term and is prudent for customers and neighbors.
-But past words from Duke suggest that the company cant be trusted when it comes to coal ash.
+In the wake of the spill, Duke has professed its commitment to closing ash basins in a way that protects water long-term.
+But past words from Duke suggest that the company can’t be trusted when it comes to coal ash.
 Here are four reasons why, quoting from a 2012 Duke op-ed.